RecyclerView with different number of columns using SpanSizeLookup

 SOAP Client using ksoap2 in Android - Kotlin

-Databinding in RecyclerView - Android - Kotlin
+Exploring Databinding Library in Android - Kotlin

 Using Camera in Android - Kotlin